High School Rowing in Traverse City

 All racing in the spring and some racing in the fall takes place at Kensington Metropark and there is a daily park fee for those attending.
 We recommend purchasing an annual Metropark pass.

 At least 1 full season of competitive rowing is required.
-This is NOT for rising 9th graders unless specifically invited by a coach.
+This is NOT for rising 9th graders or new rowers.

 Dates: